 Alloy which when applied on a heated base metal, will melt and produce a strong corrosion-resistant alloy coating.
-Can be used as a pre-treatment to protect base metals and forms a strong permanent bond to the surface.
+Can be used Relevant identified uses as a pre-treatment to protect base metals and forms a strong permanent bond to the surface.
 Used where any welding of galvanised parts is performed and can be used with gas or electric welding.